 If you have an unusual item or need further clarification, please email cosplay@megaconlive.com with as much detail and images of the item as possible so we can advise.
 Note that no absolute assurance can be given without seeing and holding the item in question.

-Sharp or blunt objects e.g. swords, axes, kunai, ice skates, and knives.
+Sharp or blunt metal bladed objects e.g. swords, axes, kunai, ice skates, and knives.

-Guns, rifles, or artillery including airsoft guns, BB guns, paintball guns or props built from parts of these items
+Guns, rifles, or artillery including BB guns, paintball guns or props built from parts of these items.

-Chemical weapons, explosives, and incendiary device e.g. mace, pepper spray
+Chemical weapons, explosives, and incendiary devices e.g. mace, pepper spray.

 Any items restricted or prohibited from being carried by law e.g. knuckledusters, nunchucks, and bokken (a type of hard wooden or toughened plastic training sword).